Thank you for checking out our site.

 These days safety is paramount.
 When I started in racing, we used water barrels and hay bales as barriers and injuries were common…we have come a long way to where we are today, where safety is a planned, scientific and procedural practice.
 Injuries are uncommon these days, as they should be.

 My experience with the production of the Indycar, F1 and IMSA racing TV broadcasts, directly relates to the production of a film, television show or commercial.
 I worked very closely with the production staff of the race broadcasts to ensure they could get the shots they wanted without sacrificing the safety of the crew.
 The same thing we do for you.

 If you understand what the end result has to look like, it is relatively easy to plan camera and crew placement…the trick is not to expose the camera operators to unnecessary risk.
-And it's not just the camera operators, cameras are expensive and tend to very hard and heavy, meaning that your cast is also being exposed to potential risks if you don't get the equipment located so that the director can get the shot, and the risks to cast and crew are reduced or eliminated.
+And it's not just the camera operators, cameras are expensive and tend to very hard and heavy, meaning that your cast is also being exposed to potential risks if you don't get the equipment located (or protected) so that the director can get the shot, and the risks to cast and crew are reduced or eliminated.